 The Cool Guy

-He hangs out with associates after work, picks up the tab 75% of the time and is usually tapping some hot third-year litigation associate on the DL.
+He hangs out with associates after work and picks up the tab 75% of the time.
 Despite his exalted intra-firm status, he pretends to be “one of the guys.”
 He’s easy to love early on, but his charm wears thin pretty quickly.
 The first night out with this dude, you’re convinced he’s the coolest man you’ve ever met.
 But six months later, after seeing him make an ass of himself trying to pick up a college senior at the local bar, you’re embarrassed to know him.
 You realize he’s just a sad 38-year-old frat boy without a frat playing both sides against the middle.
 Sure, he pretends to be just like you, but when push comes to shove, he’s not.
 One minute, you’re slamming tequila shots together, the next, he’s telling you the Stock Purchase Agreement you drafted sucks and he has no choice but to give you a below-average review.

 Advice: Don’t get suckered into his “I’m one of you” BS.
 He’s one of them.
 He’ll lull you into thinking you can say or do anything you want around him, but you can’t.
 And at the least opportune time, he’ll flip and remind you of this—and you’ll hate yourself (and him) for it.
 If you’re lucky, it won’t ruin your career.
 If you’re not, it just might.